Regression Models for Epidemiology

 If you want to extract the LaTeX commands for any math expressions in the online lecture notes, you should be able to right-click and get this pop-up menu:

-If you select “TeX commands”, you will get a window with MathJax code, which is more or less a dialect of LaTeX:
+If you select “TeX commands”, you will get a window with LaTeX code.2

 You can also grab the TeX commands from the quarto source files on github, but those files use custom macros (defined in https://github.com/d-morrison/rme/blob/main/macros.qmd), so it’s a little harder to reuse code from the source files.